 Several miles of broad, sandy beaches stretch out to welcome visitors to Half Moon Bay, offering world-class opportunities for sunbathing, fishing, picnicking, relaxing, swimming, and camping (at the State beach).

-The California Coastal Trail is a much-loved feature of Half Moon Bay - here we call it the Coastside Trail, and it's accessible from a number of spots along the coast.
+The California Coastal Trail is a much-loved feature of Half Moon Bay, and it's accessible from a number of spots along the coast.
 This is a unique and wonderful bike/pedestrian pathway along the bluffs with views to the ocean and beaches, and plenty of opportunities for bird and wildlife watching (including the occasional whale), and wildflower viewing.

 Typical weather patterns for Half Moon Bay include fog in the summer; crisp, clear days in the fall and spring; and wet, windy winters.
 Temperatures are moderate with the summer highs in the mid 60s and winter lows in the mid 40s.
 Summer fog is most common in the mornings and evenings.

 Francis Beach is at the end of Kelly Avenue.
 This beach has a campground with 52 individual sites, some suitable for tent camping, others for trailers or recreational vehicles.
 Some campsites have electrical hookups.
 Water and sewer hookups are not available, but there is a dump station and a water filling station.
 Reservations required: 800-444-PARK or online at www.reserveamerica.com.

 Venice Beach, situated at the end of Venice Boulevard off Highway 1, includes has outside showers and flush toilets.